 An important feature of the department’s intellectual life is a colloquium on a special topic, usually related to one of the current graduate seminars.
 The colloquiums combine papers from distinguished guest speakers and our own graduate students, who thereby have the chance to present their work in a professional setting that still has some of the feeling of “home.”
 Past colloquia have focused on Walter Benjamin, the theory of mass culture of the Frankfurt School, the idea of the university, German and Austrian women writers, Text, Hypertext, Cybertext, Weimar Media, and contemporary German art.

-In addition to its permanent visiting faculty (Inka Mülder-Bach, Munich; Joseph Vogl, Berlin; Julianne Rebentisch, Berlin), the department also provides a variety of viewpoints and methodologies by regularly inviting distinguished guest professors for a term.
-Visiting professors have included Andreas Kilcher (Zurich), Gabriele Brandstetter (Berlin), Aleida Assmann (Konstanz), Winfried Menninghaus (Berlin), Rudolf Stichweh (Lucern), Wilfried Barner (Tuebingen), Dorrit Cohn (Harvard), Jochen Hoerisch (Mannheim), Alice Kuzniar (University of North Carolina), Eberhard Laemmert (Berlin), Michael Steinberg (Brown), Liliane Weissberg (University of Pennsylvania), David Wellbery (Chicago), and Peter Fenves (Northwestern).
+In addition to its permanent visiting faculty (Joseph Vogl, Berlin; Julianne Rebentisch, Berlin), the department also provides a variety of viewpoints and methodologies by regularly inviting distinguished guest professors for a term.
+Visiting professors have included Inka Mülder-Bach (Munich), Andreas Kilcher (Zurich), Gabriele Brandstetter (Berlin), Aleida Assmann (Konstanz), Winfried Menninghaus (Berlin), Rudolf Stichweh (Lucern), Wilfried Barner (Tuebingen), Dorrit Cohn (Harvard), Jochen Hoerisch (Mannheim), Alice Kuzniar (University of North Carolina), Eberhard Laemmert (Berlin), Jane O. Newman (UC Irvine), Michael Steinberg (Brown), Liliane Weissberg (University of Pennsylvania), David Wellbery (Chicago), Ann Marie Rasmussen (University of Waterloo) and Peter Fenves (Northwestern).

 With the support of the Max Kade Foundation, the department has the opportunity to bring German artists and intellectuals to reside and teach at Princeton.
 Visitors in the past have included Heiner Mueller, Peter Schneider, Monika Maron, Martin Walser, Hans-Joachim Ruckhaeberle, and Durs Grünbein.
 We also sponsor a number of guest lecturers each year and offer students an opportunity to discuss the speaker’s topic with him or her in an informal setting following the lecture.
 Among many others, the following scholars have lectured here in past years: Leslie Adelson (Cornell), Hendrik Birus (Munich), Hartmut Boehme (Berlin), Christina von Braun (Berlin), Peter Ganz (Oxford), Sander Gilman (Chicago), Walter Haug (Tuebingen), Andreas Huyssen (Columbia), Hans Joachim Kreutzer (Regensburg), Biddy Martin (Amherst), Winfried Menninghaus (Berlin), Rainer Naegele (Yalee), Ernst Osterkamp (Berlin), Brigitte Peucker (Yale), Eric Santner (Chicago), Theo Sommer (Die Zeit, Hamburg), Hartmut Steinecke (Paderborn), Wilhelm Vosskamp (Bielefeld), Klaus Weimar (Zürich), and Werner Williams (Augsburg).